 What does this report show?

-The SMICoP Monitoring and Compliance Customer Survey report provides a summary of customers’ experiences when a smart meter was installed in their homes by their energy supplier.
+To make sure standards are being met a sample of customers are asked about their experiences after a smart meter is installed at their home or business.
+The SMICoP Monitoring and Compliance Customer Survey report provides a summary of customers’ experiences of when a smart meter was installed in their homes by their energy supplier.

-In the report you can see how your energy supplier is doing compared to other suppliers when installing smart meters in homes.
+You can use the report to see how your energy supplier is doing compared to other suppliers when installing smart meters in homes.

-The surveys are carried out by independent survey organisations on behalf of suppliers and will be published each quarter.
+The surveys are carried out by independent survey organisations on behalf of suppliers and are published each quarter.

-Towards the end of Quarter 1 2020, the number of installations reduced in response to the COVID-19 pandemic.
-Meter installers may have spent less time in homes to minimise the risk of transmission for customers and installers, which may affect responses to questions on energy efficiency and displaying meter functionality.
+The number of smart meter installations reduced in response to the COVID-19 pandemic.
+Following UK Government guidance meter installers may be spending less time in homes to minimise the risk of transmission for customers and installers.
+This may affect responses to some of the survey questions, particularly about Energy Efficiency and displaying meter functionality.

 Why can’t I see my Supplier in the report?